Kris-Adhikari/Quit-Drinking-App/README.md

 SoberUp - Quit Drinking App

-Built with TypeScript, React Native, Supabase for database, and Clerk for authentication, and has gamification and tracking features.
+Built with TypeScript, React Native, Expo, Supabase for database, and Clerk for authentication, and has gamification and tracking features.

 Functional MVP for the app, not deployed due to Apple ID and App Store review troubles